AntczakEI/app-ads/_posts/2026-03-14-rest-day-vs-active-recovery.md

 ## Bottom line

-Rest day vs active recovery is not a philosophical debate.
+The active recovery vs rest day question is not complicated.

-It is simple:

 - if you are **deeply tired, beat up, or run down**, take the rest day
 - if you are **mostly stiff and lightly sore**, active recovery can help